Saket70/Saket70/README.md

+You said:
 # 💫 About Me:
 👯 I’m looking to collaborate on Web development projects using the MERN stack.
 🤝 I’m looking for help with Advanced AI model fine-tuning and cloud-based data pipeline optimization.
 🌱 I’m currently learning Neural Networks and Deep Learning.
-💬 Ask me about JavaScript, C++, MERN stack, and Data Structures & Algorithms.
+💬 Ask me about JavaScript, C++, and the MERN stack.
 ⚡ Fun fact: I love exploring new technologies and experimenting with AI-based automation!

 ---